yangsiyi1412ethan/vedbsearch/README.md

 # vedbsearch
-A client for accessing VeDB through LangChain VectorStores
+A client for accessing VeDB through LangChain VectorStores.